ariesGitterHub/odin-battleship/README.md

 ### Hint 1
 "Player object creates a Gameboard object which creates Ship objects.

 So a player will have a board and multiple ships.
 Each ship will have a length (each piece occupying a coordinate on the board).
-So you'll need to know that ships coords (where the player positioned it).
+So you'll need to know that ships coordinates (where the player positioned it).
 You also will need to know if ship was hit and sunk.
 Ok, so you got the key/value pairs.
 Now you need the methods that will receive information from outside of the object, and possibly change the values of these keys.
 Like, what information do you need as a function's argument to check whether the ship got a hit?
-Then what method to check whether all ships coords were hit?
+Then what method to check whether all ships coordinates were hit?

-These methods might get information from the outside (like a coord), checks its position, then decide whether it was a hit, for instance.
+These methods might get information from the outside (like a coordinate), checks its position, then decide whether it was a hit, for instance.
 This has to be tested.
 Like: creating a ship, set dummy values, then test the method on it, see if you got the expected result.

-E.g., if your ship has coords [22, 23], then the opponent shot on coord 23, then you should store the hit.
+E.g., if your ship has coordinates [22, 23], then the opponent shot on coordinate 23, then you should store the hit.
 If the opponent then shoots on 22, your object should store the information that the ship sank.
-Now, if the opponent shot on coord 24 instead, your ship object should not count that as a hit."
+Now, if the opponent shot on coordinate 24 instead, your ship object should not count that as a hit."

 # Images and Gifs
 All game ship markers were created for this app and are copyrighted by the Mad Muffin Man.